The Best Laptop Buyer’s Guide – Spring 2022

 The Home Office Laptop –

-HP 14-fq1021nr$505If you want the perfect work-from-home laptop at a great price, go with the HP 14.
-It packs in an AMD Ryzen 5 5500U six-core, 12-thread processor, 8GB of RAM, a 256GB NVMe solid-state drive (NVMe means fast!), and a 14” 1080p screen.
-And graphics and video conferencing will be super-smooth thanks to the advanced Radeon onboard graphics.
+Lenovo IdeaPad 3$435If you want the perfect work-from-home laptop at a great price, go with the Lenovo Flex 5!
+It offers a 14.0″ 1920×1080 screen, a potent AMD Ryzen 5 5500U six-core, 12-thread processor, 8GB of RAM, a 256GB solid-state drive, and Windows 11 Home.
 Topping it off is next-gen WiFi 6 and Bluetooth 5 for the latest in connectivity!
+With a weight of 4.4lb, it’s not an ultra-light, but one look at the price and you’ll see that it is an ultra-bargain!

 The Affordable Ultralight –